csurgay/ansible-training/lessons/17_Tags/README.md

 #### Using Tags with Roles and Imports

-You can also tag roles and imported tasks to control exactly which parts of a playbook are executed.
+You can also tag Roles and imported Tasks to control exactly which parts of a Playbook are executed.
 ```yaml
 ---
 - name: Deploy Application